dibyendumajumdar/C/docs/ctour.md

 operator.
 Examples below should clarify the utility of this specification.

-Now let us consider the contents of the code string as- sociated with each subtable entry.
-Conventionally,  lower- case  letters  in  this string represent literal information which is copied directly to the output.
+Now let us consider the contents of the code string associated with each subtable entry.
+Conventionally,
+lower-case  letters  in  this string represent literal information which is copied directly to the output.
 Upper-case  letters generally introduce specific macro-operations, some of which may be followed by modifying information.
-The code  strings in  the  tables  are  written  with  tabs and new-lines used freely to suggest instructions which will be generated;  the table-compiling  program compresses tabs (using the 0200 bit of the next character) and throws  away  some  of  the	new- lines.
-For example the macro `F` is ordinarily written on a line by itself; but since its expansion will end with a new- line, the new-line after `F` itself is dispensable.
+The code  strings in  the  tables  are  written  with  tabs and new-lines used freely to suggest instructions which will be generated;  the table-compiling  program compresses tabs (using the 0200 bit of the next character) and throws  away  some  of  the newlines.
+For example the macro `F` is ordinarily written on a line by itself; but since its expansion will end with a newline, the new-line after `F` itself is dispensable.
 This is all to reduce the size of the stored tables.